yykhomenko/fine-food-analyzer/README.md

 Result
 ===
-This program was tested on ultrabook with parameters: i7 6700HQ, Ram: 16gb, SSD: 256gb, Win10Pro, Java 8u131.
+The program based on library Apache Spark.
+It was tested on ultrabook with parameters: i7 6700HQ, Ram: 16gb, SSD: 256gb, Win10Pro, Java 8u131.
 File Reviews.csv have size 286.9mb and 568 455 lines.
 Here's what happened:
 ```
    Time RAM